isomorphic-software/smartclient-docs/kb_topics/binaryFields.md

 For an ordinary "fetch" operation, it's generally useless to return data for a binary field, because in most cases code running in the browser would not be able to do anything with a binary value (such as invoke a PDF viewing plugin).
 For this reason the SmartClient Server will automatically omit values of type InputStream, byte\[\] or Blob during a normal "fetch".

 However you can deliver the binary data to the browser by transforming it to a Base64-encoded String by setting [DataSourceField.encodeInResponse](../classes/DataSourceField.md#attr-datasourcefieldencodeinresponse) on your `<field>` declaration.
-When this flag is set, the server automatically encodes binary values (InputStream, byte\[\], or Byte\[\]) as base64 strings before sending them to the client.

-On the client side, when a binary field has an actual value, the value will be a string containing the base64-encoded data.
-To display this data as an image, you need to provide custom rendering logic that constructs [data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) from the base64 strings.
-For example, in a [ListGrid](../classes/ListGrid_1.md#class-listgrid), use [ListGridField.formatCellValue](../classes/ListGridField.md#method-listgridfieldformatcellvalue) to render thumbnails, and in a [DynamicForm](../classes/DynamicForm.md#class-dynamicform), use a custom [CanvasItem](../classes/CanvasItem.md#class-canvasitem) that generates image HTML from the base64 data.
+This can be used with certain browser features such as [image data URIs](https://www.google.com/search?q=image+data+uri), but note that some older browsers (notably IE7 and earlier) do not support data URIs.

-Refer to *this example* to see how to implement custom rendering for base64-encoded image data.
+Refer to *this example* to see how this case works.

 **Downloads unrelated to binary fields**